 A Quick Look Back

 The biggest impact that the new tax law had on charitable giving was the increase in the standard tax deduction, which all individuals and couples can claim.
 For individual filers, that amount increased from $6,350 to $12,000; for married couples filing jointly, it went from $12,700 to $24,000.
-That change meant that, starting in 2018, millions more taxpayers found it unnecessary to itemize deductions (including those for donations to nonprofits).
-Other changes, like estate tax exemptions and certain higher-education gifts, also served to reduce the tax benefit of traditional charitable donations.
+That change meant that, for the last two tax years, millions more taxpayers found it unnecessary to itemize deductions (including those for donations to nonprofits).

-When the TCJA was passed, many observers predicted a steep dropoff in charitable giving.
-The full impact of the new law remains to be seen—but the fact is there are still plenty of options for reducing your tax burden by supporting nonprofits.
+The impact of the tax law seems to be this: Americans are still donating to charity, though many fewer people are claiming charitable deductions or tax benefits.
+Fortunately, the fact is there are still plenty of options for reducing your tax burden by supporting nonprofits.
 What’s more, your support of higher education nonprofits means more students earning degrees, moving on to higher-paying jobs and boosting the entire economy.

 Five Tax-Friendly Ways to Support Higher Education